MicrosoftDocs/well-architected/well-architected/cost/checklist.md

 - Use subscription types that offer lower rates for Azure resources, such as Dev/Test subscriptions.

 - Plan a tagging strategy early in the planning process.
-It's important to know that tags are not inherited by resources from their parent resource group.
+It's important to know that tags aren't inherited by resources from their parent resource group.
 Consider tagging single resources to create custom reporting groups where needed.

 - Identify resources or meters that can't be tagged.
 Decide on a custom solution to account for these costs.